wasllot/programming-proficiency-test/README.md

 ## HOW TO HAND IN YOUR WORK

-Please, upload this code to a new private repository in your GitHub and invite `asurcodes` and `davidglezmartin` to check it out.
+Please, fork this repository and submit a Pull Request with your solutions so we can check it out.

-BEST OF LUCK CHALLENGER.
+**BEST OF LUCK CHALLENGER.**